 In this article, we will explain how long the iCloud restoration process should take and what you can do to speed it up.
 Let's check out.

 Restoring your iPhone from iCloud involves erasing all data saved in the device and resetting the device to its default factory settings.

 According to an official statement from Apple, it usually takes 1-4 hours to restore iPhone from iCloud backup.
 The complete restore process may depend on the speed and reliability of WiFi connection, the amount of content to be restored, and so on.

-However, we found that a great many users have left the comment on forums that the time of iCloud restore process is much longer than 4 hours.
+However, we found that a great many users have left the comment on forums that the time of iCloud restoration process is much longer than 4 hours.

-To save your time from waiting for the iCloud restore process to finish, you can try to speed up the restore process by following the numerous ways below:
+It is really annoying if your iPhone takes a long time to restore from iCloud.
+To save your time from waiting for the iCloud restore process to finish, you can try to speed up the process by following the numerous ways below:

 Step 1.
 Choose "Backup & Restore" after running this FoneGeek iOS Backup & Restore software.

 Connect your iPhone or iPad to the computer using USB cable.
 Once it is detected, click on "Restore" to initial the process.

 Step 2.
 Select a backup that you wish to restore data from and click on "View" to view all contents in this backup.